How To Buy & Use Multi-meters and Test Lamps.

 ...also, many hints and actual troubleshooting methods.

 © Copyright 2023, R. Fleischer

-If you are a near beginner in tracing electrical problems, doing measurements, etc., you may want to read the following articles, among others in my electrical articles list: 14-A; 15; 15B; 16B.
-I HIGHLY recommend that you read those articles on this website before and after reading this one ...so as to gain a good working knowledge of your airhead with regards to troubleshooting problems.
+I recommend that you read some of my electricals articles on this website, particularly those that begin with number 14x and 15x, before and after reading this one ...so as to gain a good working knowledge of your Airhead with regards to troubleshooting problems.
 There is an large section on electrical's on this website.

 Test Lamps (test lamp probes):